Optical conductivity of Ba0.6 K0.4 Fe2 As2 : The effect of in-plane and out-of-plane doping in the superconducting gap: Introduction

-Optical conductivity is a very sensitive probe to charge carriers at low energies and should provide a direct information on unpaired carriers in the superconducting state.
-Opposite to \BFCA, very few optical measurements exist on \BKFA. \citeauthor{PhysRevLett.102.187003} \cite{PhysRevLett.102.187003} measured the infrared response of this system above $T_c$ only and found that the charge carriers are coupled to a broad bosonic spectrum extending beyond 100 meV with a very large coupling constant at low temperature. \citeauthor{PhysRevLett.101.107004} \cite{PhysRevLett.101.107004} found a fully open gap but could not quantify the presence of multiple superconducting gaps. \citeauthor{arXiv.1103.0938v1} \cite{arXiv.1103.0938v1} described their ellipsometry data with two gaps, however, one of them is below their lowest measured frequency.
+Optical conductivity is a probe sensitive to low energy states and provides direct information on unpaired carrier electrodynamics.
+Opposite to \BFCA, little optical data exists on \BKFA.
+Yang \etal \cite{PhysRevLett.102.187003} normal state measurements indicate that carriers are coupled to a broad bosonic spectrum extending beyond 100 meV with a large coupling constant at low temperature.
+Li \etal \cite{PhysRevLett.101.107004} found a fully open gap but could not quantify the presence of multiple superconducting gaps.
+The Eliashberg calculations by Charnukha \etal \cite{Charnuka2011} describes ellipsometry data with two gaps, having values compatible with other techniques.
+Dai \etal \cite{Dai2013} showed that the presence of mulitple bands hides a linear temperature dependence of the transport properties.

-In this letter, we present a detailed infrared study on a nearly optimally doped \BKFAx\ single crystal.
-Below $T_c$, we observe a fully open gap below 20 meV, but in order to describe the optical conductivity a second gap at 33 meV has to be considered.
-The temperature dependence of the gap values indicates a strong interband interaction in \BKFA.
-The fully open gap response indicates the absence of impurity induced pair breaking.
-We show that K and Co doped BaFe$_2$As$_2$ have strikingly different far-infrared properties.
-In the former impurities are out of the FeAs plane and, therefore, no interband pair-breaking scattering exists.
-In the latter, existence of in-plane impurity scattering leads to pair breaking.
-Our results provide a strong indication that the gap symmetry in iron-arsenide superconductors is $s_{\pm}$.
+In this paper, we tackle the problem of the gap symmetry in BaFe$_2$As$_2$ based superconductors.
+We carry out a detailed infrared study on a nearly optimally doped \BKFAn\ single crystal, where doping K atoms go out of the FeAs plane.
+In the superconducting phase, we observe a vanishing optical conductivity below 20 meV.
+However, a second absorption edge at 33 meV is required to quantitatively describe the optical conductivity.
+This fully open gap indicates the absence of impurity induced pair breaking.
+This contrasts to optimally doped \BFCAn, where in-plane impurity scattering leads to pair breaking and sub-gap absorption.
+Our results provide a strong support for an $s_{\pm}$ gap symmetry.